HaoZhang615/Realtime-Synthetic-Call-Center-Agents/README.md

 cd agentic-voice-assistant
 azd up
 ```
+### Update: added Web Search Agent that uses Bing Search API to enable up-to-date information retrieval.
+- you will be asked to provide your Bing Search API key after executing `azd up`
+- new questions can be asked using voice like "what is the latest news about XXX?"

 >[!NOTE]
 >Once deployed, you need to authorise the solution to use your M365 email account for the outbound email capability.